kusumotonorio/factlog/README.md

-# logica
+# factlog

-logica is an embedded language that runs on [Factor](https://github.com/factor/factor) with the capabilities of a subset of Prolog.
+factlog is an embedded language that runs on [Factor](https://github.com/factor/factor) with the capabilities of a subset of Prolog.

 It is an extended port from tiny_prolog and its descendants, [ruby-prolog](https://github.com/preston/ruby-prolog).

 ## Usage

 ```
-USE: logica
+USE: factlog

 LOGIC-PREDS: cato mouseo creatureo ;
 LOGIC-VARS: X Y ;
 SYMBOLS: Tom Jerry Nibbles ;
 ```
-In logica, words that represent relationships are called **logic predicates**.
+In factlog, words that represent relationships are called **logic predicates**.
 Use `LOGIC-PREDS:` to declare the predicates you want to use. **Logic variables** are used to represent relationships. use `LOGIC-VARS:` to declare the logic variables you want to use.

 In the above code, logic predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `creature°`, but we use `o` because it's easy to type.

-**Goals** are questions that logica tries to meet to be true.
-To represent a goal, write an array with a logic predicate followed by zero or more arguments. logica converts such definitions to internal representations.
+**Goals** are questions that factlog tries to meet to be true.
+To represent a goal, write an array with a logic predicate followed by zero or more arguments. factlog converts such definitions to internal representations.
 ```
 { LOGIC-PREDICATE ARG1 ARG2 ... }
 { LOGIC-PREDICATE }
 ```
-We will write logica programs using these goals.
+We will write factlog programs using these goals.

 ```
 { cato Tom } fact